Basic definitions & meanings of common legal terminology associated with criminal defense law in Texas

 Incarceration: Confinement of a person in prison or jail.

-Indecent Contact: A child sex offense where an adult causes a child or minor to engage in sexual contact or engages in sexually contact with the child.
-(Learn more)
+Indecent Contact: A child sex offense where an adult causes a child or minor to engage in sexual contact or engages in sexual contact with the child.

-Indecent Exposure: A child sex offense where an adult exposes in appropriate body part, or causes the child to expose an inappropriate body part, with the intent to arouse or gratify their sexual desire.
-(Learn more)
+Indecent Exposure: A child sex offense where an adult exposes an inappropriate body part, or causes the child to expose an inappropriate body part, with the intent to arouse or gratify their sexual desire.

 Indictment: A formal charge made by the grand jury, declaring in court that there is sufficient evidence against the defendant to proceed with having a trial; commonly used for felonies.